formidable-family/FFCRegressionImputation/README.md

 - `parallel=0` Parallelization option (using parallel package).
 Only for Mac OSX at the moment.
 Auto-detects number of cores. (default: off)
 - `threshold=0.4` Quality cut-off for building prediction models.
 Must be > 0 and < 1 (runs a correlation in the background). (default:0.4)
 - `top_predictors=3` How many predictors to use in each model.
 3 is a sane default, you may want more if you want to try for more accuracy, or less if you find a lot of your variables do not have predictions.
 - `constructed=1` Work only with about 320 valid constructed variables.
 Default is yes.
-Warning: setting this to 0 will cause very long runtime as will run on all columns of your data frame.
+Warning: setting this to 0 will cause very long runtime as will run on all columns of the data frame you supply.
 - `debug=0` Turn on if you would like to see models, warnings about lack of model convergence and performance of your models. (default:off)
 - `test=0` Turn on if you would like to run a trial with the first 4 variables (hard coded for now) instead of the full dataframe.
 Highly recommended (default:off)

 ## Todo

-- Implement actual imputation, based on some user defined preferences (e.g. only Don't Know or Refused answers, or valid Skips).
 - Implement full information maximum likelihood.
 Lavaan has a good implementation, and scaffolding code is already in this repo, but lavaan does not currently support regression-type predictions, only for latent models.
 There is conversation for implementing this.
 See: https://github.com/yrosseel/lavaan/issues/44 for updates